hichmo/cyclism/README.md

 **Introduction**

-This application is small and artificial, but the goal here is to show a things around **Spring Functional Web Framework, WebFlux, ReactiveMongoDB, WebTestClient**
+This application is small and artificial, but the goal here is to show a things around **Kotlin, Spring Functional Web Framework, WebFlux, ReactiveMongoDB, WebTestClient**

 **Prerequisites :** Java 12,  Docker